MrYoungDS/DSp4Postfix/README.md

 ## Part Four: Implement a Postfix Arithmetic Evaluator
 Now that we have a stack and operators defined, it is time to create an evaluator.
-Open up the **evaluator.arith.ArithPostfixEvaluator** class and you will see four TODO comments.
+Open up the `evaluator.arith.ArithPostfixEvaluator` class, and you will see four TODO comments.

-Before starting, check out the **evaluator.arith.ArithPostfixEvaluatorTest** class to see examples of how the evaluator is expected to be called and the results that are expected to be returned.
+Before starting, check out the `evaluator.arith.ArithPostfixEvaluatorTest` class to see examples of how the evaluator is expected to be called and the results that are expected to be returned.

 First, you want to initialize the stack you will be using with your implementation.